-Narrowing an entire year's crop of films to five picks is very difficult and almost certain to leave out a bunch of excellent choices.
+Narrowing a year's crop of films to five picks is difficult and almost certain to leave out a bunch of excellent choices.
 After catching eight movies from 1984 during this marathon, I'm ready to put my cards on the table.
 This year offers a good mix of light-hearted entertainment and heavier fare, and neither will dominate this list.
-Looking at the 40 movies that I've seen, I struggled to determine which truly represented my favorite choices.
+Looking at the 40 movies that I've seen, I struggled to determine which truly represented my favorites.
 There are lots of strong picks, but like they say in Highlander (sort of), there can be only five!
 Actually, there will be seven described below, but who's counting?
 Let's check out these picks!

 Honorable Mentions: Ghostbusters, The Killing Fields

 I can sense the angry replies even as I type this entry.
 This placement as an honorable mention is not a slam against Ivan Reitman's comedy classic, which I do enjoy a lot.
 However, Ghostbusters falls just short for me because of the strength of the remaining picks.
 It has great scenes and dialogue but is inches away from the next few picks.
 I watched The Killing Fields for the first time during this marathon and was intrigued by its powerful story of journalists in Cambodia, especially Haing S. Ngor's Dith Pran.
 It's a historical epic that works because it brings a human connection to the devastating cleansing under Pol Pot's reign.

 5. The Karate Kid